US Fulbright Logo

 Award Profile

-Ecuador is among the smallest countries in South America; nonetheless, it is a diverse and multicultural country, and one of the five most bio-diverse countries in the world.
-Different cultures, languages, and realities offer innumerable opportunities for research and study.
+Ecuador is one of the smallest countries in South America; nonetheless, it has a culturally vibrant society and is one of the most biodiverse countries in the world.
+Different cultures, languages, and natural habitats merge to offer innumerable opportunities for research and study.

-The Fulbright Commission in Ecuador welcomes applications from recent graduates, young professionals, and artists in all fields of study.
-The grant is to conduct research projects of 8 to 10 months, affiliated with an Ecuadorian host institution (higher education institution, NGO, government offices, think tanks, or research institutes), which can provide support to the applicant.
-We encourage all applicants to always affiliate with a higher education institution - even as a second or third affiliation - to secure support for the proposed project.
+The Fulbright Commission in Ecuador welcomes applications from young professionals and artists in all fields of study.
+STEM, innovation, entrepreneurship, economy and commerce, law, and the arts are among the fields included as areas of interest to the Commission.
+The grant provides funding to conduct research projects of 8 to 10 months, in affiliation with an Ecuadorian host institution (higher education institution, NGO, government offices, think tanks, or research institutes), which can provide research guidance and mentorship.
+For this reason, we encourage all applicants to affiliate with a higher education institution (even as a second or third affiliation).

 You can learn more about Ecuador here: https://ecuador.travel.